 Acanthocytes are thought to occur through two main mechanisms:

 Acanthocytes are an important finding, because they can provide clues as to the presence of underlying disease in the animal.
 However, just as for any other shape change, low numbers may not be clinically relevant or diagnostically useful.
 They can be seen in the following conditions:

 - Disseminated intravascular coagulation: Acanthocytes can be seen in low numbers in this disorder, likely as a consequence of fragmentation injury, although schistocytes and keratocytes are more typical.
 This is most frequently recognized in dogs, but we have seen acanthocytes in cattle with DIC secondary to bacterial sepsis from severe mastitis (along with keratocytes and schistocytes).
 Animals with DIC are often concurrently anemic and the anemia is usually non-regenerative, due to inflammatory cytokines (anemia of inflammatory disease) associated with the primary disease process that initiates the DIC (e.g. severe inflammation, bacterial sepsis, cancer).

 - Suspect inherited/congenital defect: We and others have seen acanthocytes in individual dogs with no underlying diseases.
 There is evidence of a compensated hemolytic process in some of these dogs (normal hematocrit, but higher reticulocyte count than normal), indicating the affected cells have decreased red blood cell lifespan.
 However, such dogs have not developed an overt anemia.
 A congenital or inherited red blood cell membrane defect is suspected in these dogs.
-Anectdotally, such “non-pathogenic” acanthocytes have been observed most frequently in Airedale terriers.
+Anecdotally, such “non-pathogenic” acanthocytes have been observed most frequently in Airedale terriers.
 It has been mentioned that clinically healthy cattle can have acanthocytes (Schalm’s Veterinary Hematology, 4th edition), however it is difficult to accurately distinguish acanthocytes from echinocytes in this species.

 Because they indicate different pathologic processes, acanthocytes must be differentiated from echinocytes, which are also spiculated cells (see images to the right).
 However the nature of the spiculation, specifically the shape, size and distribution about the membrane differs.
 The spicules in acanthocytes are more variable in shape (frequently blunt or bulbous ended), vary in size (height above the membrane and width, particularly along the length of the projection) and are unevenly distributed around the membrane.
 Echinocytes, or crenated red blood cells, in contrast, have shorter, usually sharp blunt spicules of uniform length which are more evenly spaced around their periphery.
 In some species (those with smaller red blood cells, such as horses and cats), echinocytes may have blunt ends.
 So in essence, acanthocytes are irregularly spiculated cells and echinocytes are regularly spiculated cells.